Piotr Skucha: Early life

 Skucha was born on 27 June 1946 in Łaganów.
 In the years 1964 to 1970, Skucha attended the Higher Theological Seminary in Kielce.
 Skucha was ordained on 14 June 1970 at the Church of St. John the Baptist in Proszowice by the Bishop of Kielce, Jan Jaroszewicz.
 In the years 1971–1973 he studied Biblical studies at the John Paul II Catholic University of Lublin where he obtained a bachelor's degree in theology and a master's degree in Biblical studies.

-Between the years 1973 and 1976, Skucha studied at the Pontifical Biblical Institute in Rome, hich he graduated with a bachelor's degree in Biblical studies.
+Between the years 1973 and 1976, Skucha studied at the Pontifical Biblical Institute in Rome, from which he graduated with a bachelor's degree in Biblical studies.
 In the years 1976–1979, he completed doctoral studies at the Studium Biblicum Franciscanum in Jerusalem.
 He obtained his doctorate in Biblical Theology based on his dissertation Contributi per una teologia del deserto nell'Antico Testamento ('Contributions to a Desert Theology of the Old Testament').